zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

    2. Extract the [in-bailiwick] name servers.
 If there are no such name servers, skip the steps to extract IP address of the [in-bailiwick] name servers from *Child Zone*.
-   3. For each [in-bailiwick] name server names create one A query and one AAAA query with the RD flag unset.
+   3. For each [in-bailiwick] name server name create one A query and one AAAA query with the RD flag unset.
    4. Obtain the set of "NS IP" for *Child Zone* from [Method4] and [Method5].